cmu-llab/gpt_mt_benchmark/README.md

 Read more about it in the paper [to be updated]

+Also see our [Zeno browser](https://hub.zenoml.com/project/cabreraalex/GPT%20MT%20Benchmark), with interactive visualizations of our results.

 We have outputs for 3 systems:
   - tt-zero (GPT-3.5-turbo): Zero-shot prompt
   - tt-five (GPT-3.5-turbo): Five-shot prompt